 The Fourth Model Ehlers pocket revolver or Improved No. 1 Pocket Model Small Size Frame is a separate model from the Colt Pocket or Baby Model Paterson Revolver No. 1 revolver.
 It was manufactured circa 1840 to 1843 in Paterson, New Jersey by John Ehlers who took over the Paterson company after it went bankrupt.

-The Colt Pocket or Baby Model Paterson Revolver No. 1 was manufactured circa 1837 to 1838 in Paterson, New Jersey.
-A total of approximately 500 were made and serial numbered 1 through 500.
-This was the smallest revolver manufactured by Samuel Colt.
-The standard Model is identified as follows.
+The Colt Holster Model Paterson Revolver No. 5 also known as the “Texas Paterson” was manufactured circa 1838 to 1840 in Paterson, New Jersey.
+A total of approximately 1000 were manufactured serial numbered in its own range from 1 through to 1000.